- Cycle off the beaten track in the Atacama Desert

 Cycling distance: 41 miles

-Spend your morning exploring the town, grabbing a few last souvenirs, and packing your bags before transferring to the airport and heading home!
+Spend your morning exploring the area around Ojas del Salar if there's time.
+You can also head to town, grab a few last souvenirs, and pack your bags before transferring to the airport and heading home!